-In this environment, knock-on effects of global supply chain disruptions, further amplified by the nations' desire to internalize strategic manufacturing capabilities, are leading to major gaps in between the demand stoked by unprecedented economic stimulus programs around the world and the available levels of supply.
-Given the reluctance of part of the labor force to return to work, on account of lingering safety concerns and disincentives created by the government support programs, wage inflationary pressures are already being experienced, particular in entry level position and technical jobs.
+The outright and ample military invasion of Ukraine by Russia further complicated the global supply chain and removed material amounts of critical commodities from the global trade flow with immediate inflationary effects and expectations of even more serious effects such as famine across large swaths of developing world.
+In addition, given the reluctance of part of the labour force to return to work, on account of lingering safety concerns and disincentives created by the government support programs, wage inflationary pressures are already being experienced, in particular in entry level positions and technical jobs.
 More recently, a wave of firings and resignation on account of forced vaccination mandates is pushing the labour crunch in uncharted territory, with knock on effects, which are not easy to grasp.
+These developments also translated into an environment conducive to a resurgence in the labour movement, with major recent wins at Starbucks Corporation and Amazon.com Inc., further pressuring wages.
 The wage inflation, in combination with the inflation of most material inputs has created inflationary pressures which are likely to persist through 2022 and will test the U.S. Fed's ability to navigate the next critical quarters without any major policy error.
+There are legitimate questions on whether or not the U.S. Fed may be behind the curve on controlling inflation.
 Inflation risk and policy risk are the two major risks standing out in the U.S. over short and medium term, outpacing the former lead concern of trade wars, though the latter will continue to be present in the background.

-While the coronavirus crisis is not entirely over and flare-ups, as well as the need for what will be likely seasonal vaccine booster shots, will become the norm, it is unlikely that it will reach the disruptive level of 2020 and, arguably, the world's nations are better prepared for a future pandemic.
+While the COVID-19 crisis is not entirely over and flare-ups, as well as the need for what will be likely seasonal vaccine booster shots, will become the norm, it is unlikely that it will reach the disruptive level of 2020 and, arguably, the world's nations are better prepared for a future pandemic.
 World governments have also continued to re-iterate their support for economic recovery and an integrated effort to contain the crisis and avoid a repeat, pumping massive amounts of stimulus into the economy, though none matching the U.S. government's largesse.
 On this background, the U.S. equity markets have maintained their buoyancy, alongside most other asset classes.
-After reaching yet a new high of U.S. \$3.96 trillion in May of 2021, total bank reserves held at the Federal Reserve continue to be close to that peak and are not likely to see any meaningful tapering for the remainder of the year, despite hawkish noises from its rate committee and its Chairman.

 U.S. credit markets have opened up since the early 2020 dislocation, with the lending standards easing back to levels characteristic of most of the past decade previous to the COVID-19 crisis.
-The growing wedge between a steadily growing personal income (supplemented by the government transfers/handouts) and the increased level of savings through the lockdown period added U.S. \$2.0 trillion to American's pockets.
-Not surprisingly, the consumer credit has been stagnant in recent months, a rate of growth not encountered since early after the Great Recession.
+The growing wedge between a steadily growing personal income (supplemented by the government transfers/handouts) and the increased level of savings through the lockdown period added \$2 trillion to American's pockets.
+However, that gap has now been closing, as the savings rate reverted to mean and the consumer credit is back on trend as the living costs are rising.
 At the same time, U.S. corporations by-and-large returned to the levels of borrowing of the pre-COVID-19 era, after the unprecedented spike in debt caused by the rush in drawing of the credit lines early in 2020.
+The U.S. household net worth bounced back strongly, to over \$150 trillion by the end of 2021, handily surpassing the pre-COVID-19 high of \$118 trillion.
+The associated wealth effect is, however, under serious threat from inflation erosion.